Principal Software Engineer @ Rapid7, Belfast 🇬🇧

 Picking the right tooling, foster the culture, solution and approaches is complex, but there is a common set of patterns and tools, so this talk is to describe both the reasons why Platform Engineering is a must, and which tooling and approaches will help you in this journey.

-Serg went from a developer and architect, to a Director, VP and Global Head of Product and Engineering, so has an understanding of the needs of both developers, business and customers.
-He built a few Platform Engineering organisations and delivered Web Cloud Platforms, and now open to share his experience in enabling teams, business and customers.
+Serg went from a developer and architect to a Director, Executive VP of Engineering, so he understands the needs of both developers, products, sales, and marketing.
+He built a few Platform Engineering organizations and delivered Cloud Platforms, and now is open to sharing his experience in enabling teams, businesses, and customers.

 Copyright © 2018 - 2023 Wolk Software Limited.